The 5Rs Framework, developed by the School of Education at Macquarie University, is embedded throughout your teacher education course.

 Teaching is about understanding multiple and changing ecologies of learning: individual students’ needs, the affordances of classroom spaces, student and teacher relationships, curriculum, research evidence, school culture, parental expectations, community demographics and needs, expectations of the profession, and government policy.
 Teachers must recognise and mediate these elements in their career, along with their own motivations and priorities, to make effective and impactful decisions that ensure quality student outcomes every day.

 This unit engages students in constant reflection in relation to their own artwork as well as the application of theories of creativity, and reflecting on how this relates to their creative arts practice with children.

 Teaching is a relational profession: great teachers make deep connections with students, parents and communities.
 Most of us remember a great teacher we had at school: not because of the content they taught, but because they were inspiring; because of the connection they made with us, their interest in us as an individual, their care for our wellbeing and success.

-This unit encourages students to collaborate and create meaningful learning experiences that are connected to children and their contexts.
+This unit encourages students to explore their own creativity and meaningful learning experiences connected to young children and their contexts.

 Ready to learn

 When teachers graduate from university they are not at the end of their learning journey, but at the beginning.
 Ongoing pursuit of learning is a mark of a quality teaching profession.
 There are always new challenges to deal with and new ideas to try.
 However, in practice, learning needs are not a one size fits all affair.
 Teachers need to identify their own learning needs for their context and they can pursue that learning to achieve great outcomes for all students.

 This unit challenges students in workshops and assessments to step outside their comfort zone and embrace new learning and develop their confidence and skill in the creative arts, reflected in the preparation of a major creative work.